Younium Blog

 This may be the last point discussed, but it’s easily one of the most important subscription business metrics.

-Customer lifetime value is the total revenue each client would bring in over the lifetime of their subscription.
-This could be a month, a year, or longer.
+Customer lifetime value represents the total revenue a customer is expected to generate over the entire duration of their relationship with your business.
+This could span a month, a year, or longer.

-The amount of revenue each client generates over the period of their association with your business should exceed the cost incurred in acquiring them and providing the service.
+Ideally, the revenue generated by each customer over their lifetime should exceed the cost incurred in acquiring and servicing them.

-As such, this metric analyzes three other subscription business metrics including:
+As such, this metric is closely tied to three other subscription business metrics, including:

 • Average return per user